humesandrew/regex/README.md

-# Title (replace with your title)
+# Regular Expressions: matching an email address.

-Regular expressions (or "Regex") are patterns used to match character combinations in strings.
-A Regex itself is a sequence of characters that defines a particular search pattern.
-Regex can be used to find certain patterns of characters within a string, to find and replace a character (or sequence of characters), and can be used to validate input data.
+Regular expressions (or "regex") are patterns used to match character combinations in strings.
+A regex itself is a sequence of characters that defines a particular search pattern.
+Regex can be used to identify certain patterns of characters within a string, to find and replace a character (or a sequence of characters), and to validate input data.
 For this tutorial, we will discuss how to use a regex to match email addresses.

-## Summary
+# Summary

+Please consider the following:

 /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/